twogreencows/twogreencows/server/api/twogreencows/resources/docs/docs.md

 #### Why are you seeing this page?

-The `home-routes` handler in the `twogreenpots.routes.home` namespace defines the route that invokes the `home-page` function whenever an HTTP request is made to the `/` URI using the `GET` method.
+The `home-routes` handler in the `twogreencows.routes.home` namespace defines the route that invokes the `home-page` function whenever an HTTP request is made to the `/` URI using the `GET` method.